CoronaWhy/ghostexpert/README.md

 Run any prompt and Intelligent Agent will run some actions and give you requested information back.

 ### Example: discovery prompt
-"I am searching for the most recent news or updates related to ChatGPT."
+Prompt: "I am searching for the most recent news or updates related to ChatGPT."

 Expected result is RSS feed like this and it can be shared with other people by Decentralized Identifiers called DIDs:
 ```